AndreVale69/simulator-automatic-warehouse/src/sim/utils/statistics/README.md

 The main purpose of this object is to provide a set of methods to allow the programmer to easily manipulate the data of the simulation.

-`WarehouseStatistics` has a large use of `functools.lru_cache` because its internal variables don't change over time.
-In fact, only the input parameter can change, but the output will always be the same.

 ## API List

 The following is a list of the methods.
 Each one is decorated with a description and an example of the object returned.